Common Career Mistakes and How to Avoid Them

 Stagnation

-Lack of personal growth can cause employees to be uninspiring within an organization and on the wider job market.
+A lack of personal growth could make employees less competitive within an organization as well as on the job market.

-- Continuing Your Education: Take additional courses, certificates, or degrees program relevant to your field of work.
+- Continue Your Education: Complete additional courses, certificates, or degrees program relevant to your field of work.

 Negativity

-Negativity isn’t a part of any work environment.
-It can make people feel uncomfortable, which makes communication difficult again hindering potential for growth.
-Apart from damaging relationships with supervisors and colleagues, it could result in the professional stagnation.
+Negativity should not be a part of any work environment.
+It makes people feel uncomfortable and makes communication difficult and limiting chances to grow.
+Apart from damaging relationships with supervisors and peers, which could result in slowing down your career.

 Tips on Refocusing Negativity:

-- Be Positive: Recognize the positive aspects of your role even when you’re feeling overwhelmed
+- Refocus on Positivity: Embrace the positive aspects of the role when you’re overwhelmed

-- Find help whenever you can: Ask a mentor for advice or ask your colleagues for assistance.
+- Seek out help where possible You can ask a mentor for guidance or to ask colleagues for advice.

 Overcommitting Workload